 But there’s something about coming upon a tiny, shrunk-down version of something that suggests something supernatural — and given the weird and wild tales that persist about exactly what occupies Connecticut’s woods, it’s perhaps to be expected that something equally weird and wild would grow out of the whole thing.

 The abandoned “fairy” village may not always be there; according to Robert Rafford speaking with Connecticut Magazine, the property on which the remains currently site might be purchased sometime in the future in order to facilitate the construction of a new interchange for Exit 17 off of I-84.
-But for now, it’s there — although it’s not advisable that you try to visit.
+In the event that it ever vanishes, there’s a great album on Imgur featuring photographs from it, as well as a few walk-throughs of the place on YouTube.
+But for now, it is there — although it’s not advisable that you try to visit.

 The place may not have been built for fairies… but it’s always possible that a few may have moved in sometime over the past few decades.